cdpadilla42/secret-poets-society/readme.md

 The site has three tiers of membership - guest, member, and admin.

-- Guests can sign up and login to post their own poems, joining in the art for art's sake movement.
+- GUESTS can sign up and login to post their own poems, joining in the art for art's sake movement.
-- Members have the added privilege of seeing which of their colleauges posted which poem and on what date.
+- MEMBERS have the added privilege of seeing which of their colleauges posted which poem and on what date.
-- Admins can see what members see and also have the ability to delete any poem they see fit.
+- ADMINS can see what members see and also have the ability to delete any poem they see fit.

 Tech used: